UKP-SQuARE/square-core/square-model-inference-api/README.md

   "return_plaintext_arrays": true
 }'
 ```

+Note that changing the `disabe_gpu` parameter is only possible for transformer and adapter models.
+For Onnx models
+and sentence-transformers models, changing this parameter is not supported.

 ### Adding new Users
 The Traefik component provides an Authentication service.
 To add new users and their password add